fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 The name 'rid' is provisionally used and is open for further discussion.

 Here are the few options that were considered while writing this draft

+* CID: Constraint ID, which is a rather precise description of what we are attempting to accomplish.

 * ESID: Encoded Stream ID, does not align well with taxonomy which defines Encoded Stream as before RTP packetization.